hernantz/blog/content/its-the-competition-stupid.md

 While these arbitrary rules might come from traditions, the constitution, moral conventions or even cientific papers, they cannot be agreed universally, nor will they be perfect.
-Ideally we would have the capability to be part of their selection and later fine tuning somehow.
+Ideally we would have the oportunity to be part of their selection and later fine tuning somehow.

 COMMENT HOW NATURE WORKS HERE.